In this post, I am going to look into DigitalOcean vs AWS EC2 in-depth.

 DigitalOcean wins with both eyes closed in the pricing structure point.
 They have simplified pricing by bulking it all together.
 They charge $5/month..less than a cup of coffee!

-Both Amazon’s Instance and DigitalOcean’s Droplets could be hard to manage if you are totally new to IT world.
+Both Amazon’s Instance and DigitalOcean’s Droplets could be hard to manage if you are totally new to the IT world.
 But if you know the basics, you might not have a hard time managing both DO droplets or AWS EC2 although other AWS offerings like Lambda, ELB, VPC, etc are a bit complex.

-The support system provided by DigitalOcean is far more superior than Amazon when you are new to the cloud.
+The support system provided by DigitalOcean is far more superior to Amazon when you are new to the cloud.
 However, if you are an advanced user, DigitalOcean and Amazon’s services are almost on the same plane.

 7. Compatibility With Windows OS

-If you are using Microsoft Windows operating system, then DigitalOcean isn’t an optimum choice.
+If you are using the Microsoft Windows operating system, then DigitalOcean isn’t an optimum choice.
 You can deploy servers using predefined Linux installation only.